SPON GPAC meets while City effort remains “on hold”

 Latest News: The City Council put the brakes on the already much-delayed General Plan Update process with its February 13 adoption of a modified resolution of “strategies” for calendar year 2018 (see “Recent Events,” below).
 No further City activity is expected until 2019.
 Nonetheless, SPON is continuing its efforts to press for improvements to the present General Plan and to help the public prepare to participate in the broader update, when it happens.
-To those ends, the next SPON GPAC meeting is tentatively set for August 18 (see “Upcoming,” below).
+To those ends, the most recent SPON GPAC meeting was held on August 18 (see “Recent Events,” below).

 The SPON General Plan Advisory Committee functions as an independent citizens interest group.
 Starting on November 18, 2017, it has held multiple well-attended and lively meetings, (see “Recent Events,” below).
 SPON thanks all who have and will participate!